brandonzstride/kocaml-cubing/README.md

 This project is entirely my interpretation of Herbert Kociemba's description on [kociemba.org](http://kociemba.org/cube.htm).
 I do not refer to any code that implements the Two-Phase algorithm.

+Build with OCaml 5.0.0.
+Uses Core, ppx_jane, and OUnit2.

 ## Overview

 Here is a quick walk through the project.
 The goal of this section is to help a spontaneous viewer of this repo understand what this project is.
 I will give a very high level overview of the algorithm and then point you to a starting place to view the code.